DjoykeAbyah/42_PRINTF/README.md

 ## Usage
-run the following command to execute:
+Run the following command to execute:

 ```$ make test```